-Knowledge and understanding Examples of teaching, learning and assessment methods used: Demonstrate, to a professional level, the technical requirements necessary for a career in the payroll sector 60% of the content relates directly to the technical requirements of payroll administration.
-Demonstration is via assessment which is examination at Level 4 and examination and assignment at Level 5.
-Operate as the manager of a small team of payroll employees (WWO) 27% of the content is designed to equip students with the knowledge and skills necessary to lead a small team in a technical discipline The management theme expands Assess the contribution of the payroll function to the organisation as a whole throughout the course enabling students to place their function within a whole organisation context
+Examples of teaching, learning and assessment methods used:

+- 44% of the content relates directly to the technical requirements of pensions administration.
+Assessment is a mixed diet of examination and assignment. - 38% of the content is designed to equip students with the knowledge and skills necessary to lead a small team in a technical discipline - The management theme expands throughout the course enabling students to place their function within a whole organisation context